jonathonadams/zero-to-production/guides/FIREBASE_SSR.md

 ## Firebase Tools

+// TODO -> Reword
-While deploying your SSR application is pretty straight forward there are a couple of gotchas that need to be understood and configured.
+While deploying your SSR application is pretty straight forward there are a couple of TODO tips gotchas that need to be understood and configured.

 As it stands, Firebase tools is not really built to work nicely with Monorepos.
-By default if you run `firebase init` and select cloud functions (TS or JS), it will create a `functions/` directory at the root of your project.
-It will also create a `package.json` that lists build scrips, dependencies and most importantly the entry point to your functions via the `main` field.
-It will also prompt you to install required dependencies **INSIDE** the `functions/` directory, which you do **NOT** want.
+By default, if you run `firebase init` and select cloud functions (TS or JS) it will create a `functions/` directory at the root of your project.
+It will also create a `package.json` inside the `functions/` directory that lists build scripts, dependencies and most importantly the entry point to your functions via the `main` field.
+It will also prompt you to install required dependencies **inside** the `functions/` directory which you do **not** want.

-It is important to understand that the reason the `package.json` is added inside the `functions` directory is that when you deploy your functions with `firebase deploy`, firebase tools will deploy the entire contends of the `functions/` directory to firebase (including the `package.json`), install dependencies with `npm i`, run any commands listed under the `predeploy` field under the `functions` field in `firebase.json` then run the entry file designated in the `main` field in the `package.json`.
+It is important to understand that the reason the `package.json` is added inside the `functions/` directory is that when you deploy your functions with `firebase deploy`, firebase tools will deploy the entire contents of the `functions/` directory.
+Firebase will then install all dependencies, run any commands listed under the `predeploy` field under the `functions` field in `firebase.json` and then run the entry file designated in the `main` field in the `package.json`.
 Note that the scripts listed in the `predeploy` are those listed in the `package.json` file inside of the `functions/` directory.
-Effectively if you want anything to be deployed to [Firebase Functions] it must be inside of the specified directory
+Effectively if you want anything to be deployed to [Firebase Functions] it must be inside of the specified directory.

 Although by default the directory that is deployed is the `functions/` directory, this can be configured in `firebase.json` (see below).
 Currently only one deployment directory can be specified and only one `firebase.json` file is supported.
 See [#590] & [#1115] for further details.